-An extrinsic material report is provided for each of the following:
+An Extrinsic Material report is provided for each of the following:

-- Planning assumptions - Schedule of works model
+- Planning assumptions - Schedule of Works model

-A background report is provided for each of the following:
+A Background report is provided for each of the following:

 - Active transport

 - Parks catchment analysis

 - Community facilities network

 - Stormwater quantity

 - Stormwater quality

-- Land valuations.
+- Land valuations

-Note: The first local government infrastructure plan for Moreton Bay Regional Council came into effect in 2017 and is referred to as LGIP 2017 in all extrinsic materials.
-The term LGIP refers to the proposed Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1 - Consultation version 2021.
+Note: The first local government infrastructure plan for Moreton Bay Regional Council came into effect 2017 and is referred to as LGIP 2017 in all Extrinsic Materials.
+The term LGIP refers to Proposed Local Government Infrastructure Plan (LGIP) Interim Amendment No. 1 - Consultation Version 2021.